bpi/bhq_translation/conveyance.md

   ```

 #### Confusable stops.
 These keys refer to stops that sounds similar and are easy to confuse.
 Example: P Street, D Street, G Street in English.
-You should create values in the dictiornary above sound similar in the tranlsated language.
+You should create values that sound similar in the tranlsated language.
 ```
    "b_st":"B St.",
    "c_st":"C St.",